FMP

 What is Dividend Payout Ratio?

-Dividend payout ratio is the percentage of a company's earnings that is paid out to shareholders as dividends.
-It provides insight into the sustainability of dividend payments.
+The Dividend Payout Ratio measures the percentage of a company's earnings that is paid out to shareholders in the form of dividends.
+This ratio provides insights into the sustainability of a company's dividend payments.

-• Sustainability Indicator: Helps assess the sustainability of dividend payments.
+• Risk-Aware Investors: Those concerned about the sustainability of dividend payments.

 Key Differences Between Dividend Yield and Dividend Payout Ratio